 Linger at Alberta Falls Longer

 Better yet pack a light lunch and have a small picnic while gazing at the gushing falls.
-Be sure to pack out all trash afterwards.
+Be sure to pack out all the trash afterwards.

 Keep a Safe Distance from Wildlife

-Furthermore, never feed the wildlife.
+Furthermore, never feed wildlife.
 Accustomed to human food, the animals may stop hunting or foraging.
 Often they get killed while trying to attack the hikers in order to snatch some food from them.

 READ MORE: How to Protect Yourself from Bears in the Wild: Tips and Myths